Seizures of Cash at Jacksonville International Airport

 Problems with Filing a Petition for Remission or Mitigation

-The federal laws and procedures that apply to the DEA or CBP forfeiture process can be found at 19 U.S.C.
+The federal laws and procedures that apply to the DEA or CBP forfeiture process are 19 U.S.C.
 Sections 1602 -1619, 18 U.S.C.
 Section 983, and 28 C.F.R.
 Parts 8 and 9.
 The rules explain both administrative actions and how to take court action.
-Filing a claim for court action is the ONLY way to contest the legality of the seizure.

 If you opt for administrative proceedings by filing a “Petition for Remission or Mitigation,” then you are UNABLE to contest the legality of the seizure in court.
 The administrative proceedings are far less effective than just demanding court action.
-By demanding court action, the case is removed from the agency that seized the U.S. Currency.

 The agency that seized the money must then send the case to an Assistant United States Attorney (AUSA) in the appropriate jurisdiction who can determine whether: